michael105/michael105.github.io/index.md

 * Perl for web-backends / universal data processing
 * Conception and design of medium to big sized projects
 * Security
-* analyzing and consulting customer requirements
+* Analyzing and consulting customer requirements

 ### Strengths

 * Communication and analyzing together with the customer the requirements
 * Not limited to informatics with a MA in Pilosophy, focuses have been amongst others on knowledge conceptions, formalization, logic, modal logic, differences and commons of logic and actuality
+* Experience in teaching
 * Analytic thinking
 * Usability studies
 * Creativity